 However, in the 1930s, popular attitudes about venereal disease changed dramatically in the United States.
 Syphilis and gonorrhea became topics that people commonly encountered in their everyday life—in all types of media, at work and school, and in a multitude of public spaces.
 Newspapers, popular and professional periodicals, radio programs, and other media also covered the issue in greater numbers.
 Governments at all levels appropriated millions of dollars to help fight these illnesses.

-Part of this nationwide campaign to "stamp out" VD was the creation of posters, infographics, films, and other visuals to help educate people to gain their support and participation in the expanding program to control these illnesses.
+Part of this nationwide campaign to "stamp out" VD were posters, infographics, films, and other visuals to help educate people in order to gain their support and participation in the expanding program to control these illnesses.
 These visuals help to tell the story of the trajectory of venereal disease in US culture over time, and in doing so speak to broader histories of sex, health, gender, class, race, politics, and popular culture.

 The Venereal Disease Visual History Archive is a project to present and make available visual culture materials related to syphilis and gonorrhea from the first half of the twentieth century that are currently scattered among different digital and traditional archives.
 The primary focus is on sources related to the popular campaign to “stamp out” venereal disease in the 1930s and 1940s.

-For a more detailed introduction to the topic, start at "VD Themes (Essays & Exhibits)."
+For a more detailed introduction to the topic, start at "The Campaign to 'Stamp Out' VD" in the navigation.
 See "Search & Navigation Tips" for information on how best to browse and search through the archive.

 The ASHA created these materials as part of their efforts to promote social hygiene among industry during the war.